microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-00 - Environment Setup/02a - Use GitHub CodeSpaces.md

 ## Understanding the `devcontainer.json` file

-In our project, you'll find a file named `devcontainer.json` which is located in the.devontainer folder.
+In our project, you'll find a file named `devcontainer.json` which is located in the.devcontainer folder.
 This file is automatically detected by GitHub and like a recipe for Codespaces.
 It tells Codespaces how to set up the environment for our project.
 Let's break down what each part means:

 ```json
 {